wttech/gradle-aem-plugin/README.md

 Combination of `aemDown aemDestroy aemSetup`.
 Allows to quickly back to initial state of local AEM instance(s).

+To prevent data loss, this unsafe task execution must be confirmed by parameter `-Paem.force`.

 #### Task `aemCreate`

 Create local AEM instance(s).
 To use it specify required properties in ignored file *gradle.properties* at project root (protocols supported: SMB, SSH, HTTP(s) or local path, SMB as example):